SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 Dialogflow:  SWITCH THE LANGUAGE
 """"""""""""""""""""""""""""""""""""""""
 I.) UI:
 Setting the language requires your Dialogflow agent be multilingual.
-For a given intent within your agent, under the 'Response' section, select 'Custom Payload' and enter the following:
+For a given intent within your agent, under the 'Responses' section, select 'Custom Payload' and enter the following:
 {
   "action": "setLanguage",
   "action_parameters": {